-In 2020, Tilefish Monitoring Committee members questioned whether MRIP detectability issues for estimating blueline tilefish private recreational harvest have improved enough to warrant the use of the MRIP survey in monitoring the recreational component.
-To monitor the recreational fishery, the MC recommended using the Delphi3 percentage of 105.16% of charter vessel landings to estimate landings for the private angler.
+In 2021, Tilefish Monitoring Committee members questioned whether MRIP detectability issues for estimating blueline tilefish private recreational harvest have improved enough to warrant the use of the MRIP survey in monitoring the recreational component while private recreational reporting becomes more established.
+To monitor the recreational fishery, the MC recommended using the Delphi4 percentage of 105.16% of charter vessel landings to estimate landings for the private angler.
 This is an interim fix to not having robust estimates of private recreational landings and will be used until more data is available or an improved method is developed.
+Private recreational catch is now also available through the VTRs, but the values differ substantially from those reported by MRIP.
 Party/charter landings will continue to be monitored using the most updated VTRs to assess the catch and landings in numbers of fish (Table 9).